MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

     |Ankur Roy|ankurroy@constoso.com|{SMTP:ankur.roy@constoso.com, smtp: ankur.roy@onmicrosoft.constoso.com}|

-    In this example, the user account for Jagannath Reddy will be authorized by jagannathreddy@constoso.com, and the user account for Ankur Roy can be authorized by using ankur.roy@constoso.com, smtp: ankur.roy@onmicrosoft.constoso.com but not jagannathreddy@constoso.com.
+    In this example, the user account for Jagannath Reddy will be authorized by **jagannathreddy@constoso.com**.
+The user account for Ankur Roy can be authorized by using **ankur.roy@constoso.com** and **ankur.roy@onmicrosoft.constoso.com**, but not **jagannathreddy@constoso.com**.

 3. To confirm groups, use the following command:

-			get-msolgroup | select displayname, proxyaddresses
+			get-msolgroup | select DisplayNname, ProxyAddresses

     First, make sure that the group that you want to use with Azure Rights Management is displayed.
-Then check the email values in the ProxyAddresses column that can be used to authorize the group members for Azure Rights Management.
+For the groups displayed, the email addresses in the **ProxyAddresses** column can be used to authorize the group members for Azure Rights Management.

 ## Considerations for Azure Rights Management if email addresses change